Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 ```c
 OS_STEROIDS_CANCEL_KEY
 ```
-Then, customize this function on your `keymap.c`:
+Then, add the following function to your `keymap.c`, and customise it:
 ```c
 bool is_oneshot_on_steroids_cancel_key(uint16_t keycode) {
     switch (keycode) {